Malith97/android_calculator/README.md

 ## LICENSE

-MIT License, feel free to use the code as you please
+MIT License, feel free to use the code as you please.